-For more information, see the documents in the right hand downloads box on this page.
+For more information, see the documents in the Downloads section on this page.

 To satisfy the audit requirements you must supply the following three types of evidence.

-For a definition of practising, see About practising certificates.
+For a definition of practising, see about Annual Practising Certificates.

 2. Professional development hours: 60 hours in the past three years

-Please provide a summary of professional development courses and hours you have completed in the last three years.
+Please provide a summary of professional development courses and hours you have completed in the last three years or you may wish to record your professional development activities via MyNC on the 'Continuing Competence' tab.
 The summary should include: